-Please click the image below to download PITT OHIO's 2021 Sustainability Report!
+Please click this image to download PITT OHIO's 2022 Sustainability Report!

 The intersection of supply chain and sustainability continues to grow.

 In 2022, PITT OHIO collaborated with more customers than ever on their decarbonization and sustainability initiatives.
 Since launching our sustainability initiatives in 2011, PITT OHIO has leveraged our carbon calculator to understand our own carbon emissions as well as provide Scope 3 reports to our customers.
 In addition, this has been an exciting year for PITT OHIO as we added electric vehicles at our LEED certified Cleveland facility, which has our largest on-site renewable energy generation and storage.

 Over the past 5 years, we continue to reduce overall emissions in all years, including after our business came back after the pandemic shutdowns reduced shipment counts in 2020:

 When we normalize the result by shipment count, carbon per shipment has decreased by 6% over 5 years: